MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, can be done cloud-base in the Azure portal with the hosted Jupyter notebooks, or it can be installed and run from your local computer if you prefer.

-### Tools for developers

-The Quantum Development Kit includes extensions for [Visual Studio 2022, Visual Studio Code](xref:microsoft.quantum.install-qdk.overview.standalone), and integration with [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install-qdk.overview.standalone).
+The Quantum Development Kit includes extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install-qdk.overview.standalone).

-The Quantum Development Kit's built-in APIs supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).
-You can also formulate optimization solutions with the Azure Quantum optimization Python package.
+The Quantum Development Kit supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs), as well as integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers that are already working in other development languages can also run their circuits on Azure Quantum.

 - Developing [Q# applications](xref:microsoft.quantum.install-qdk.overview.standalone) is the quickest way to get started.